 - Teaching Assistants are allocated in Early Years Foundation Stage and other classrooms where needs and funding allows.
+We have three HTLAs.

-- Two staff are ELKAN (speech and language) trained
+- Within our staff we have two staff who are ELKAN (speech and language) trained

-- One member of staff is Emotional Literacy Support Assistant (ELSA) trainer and another is currently undergoing training.
+- Two members of staff are Emotional Literacy Support Assistants (ELSA) .

 - Visual timetables can be used when required.

 - Interventions used in school include:

 - Toe by Toe

-- ➢ 60 Second Reading
+- > 60 Second Reading

 - Numbershark

 - Rapid Reading

-- Numbershark

 - On Track Maths

 - Wordshark

 - Stairway to Spelling

 - Spelling Made Easy

 - NELI (Nuffield Early Language Interventions)

+- Monster Phonics Intervention

+- Lego Therapy

+- Colourful Semantics